ExitValue.ai

 What Is Your Mental Health Practice Worth?

 Behavioral health is the fastest-growing healthcare M&A segment.
 Demand far exceeds supply.
-Small practices sell for 5-8x EBITDA.
+Small practices sell for platform-tier earnings multiples.
 ABA therapy and multi-site platforms command 10-18x.

 Growing